DonaldOgbe/Files-I-O-Application/README.md

-# Files I/O Application - Config File Parser (Week 2 Project - Decago Curriculum)
+# Files I/O Application - Config File Parser (Week 2 Project - Decagon Curriculum)

 This project demonstrates how to handle file input and output in Java by parsing environment-based configuration files.
 It simulates a real-world scenario where applications behave differently based on the environment (e.g., development, staging, production).